eth-cscs/DLA-Future/misc/synchronization.md

 //
 // Task3 - Task5 ~ Task7
 //
-// Note the that the ~ dependencies include the call to the mv destructor.
+// Note the that the ~ dependencies include the call to the destructor of mv.
 ```
 - Example 2: Basic Usage with `done()`.
 ```